LaurentMazare/ocaml-wasmtime/README.md

 ```

-This has been tested with wasmtime v0.21.0 on a linux platform.
+This has been tested with wasmtime v0.21.0 and v0.22.0 on a linux platform.